Scouting in West Midlands: Blackwell Adventure

 The Scout Association's Birmingham Scout County own and run two activity centres near Bromsgrove under the brand of Blackwell Adventure: Blackwell Court and Pikes Pool.
 The subsidiary was formed in 2005 to drive the development of the two sites and the activities on offer.

 Blackwell Court is the primary site of 52 acre of primarily open fields on the former Blackwell Court estate.
 It was purchased by Birmingham Scout County in the late 1960s after their previous site at Yorks Wood had become encroached by housing and become too small for the needs of the large Scouting population in urban Birmingham.
 The site contains the group's indoor accommodation, primarily the restored Manor house with 56 beds split over 12 bedrooms, the Roberts Podded village of 16 pods with 58 beds, the Brooks Tented village of 56 beds in 16 tents and the 28-bed Stable block.
 The site also has an indoor sports hall, group room suitable for training, on-site shop and an outdoor shelter (Beaver Lodge) which are also available for visiting sites.

 The second site, located less than a km to the West, is Pikes Pool, a 50 acre area of woodland and open fields with a large body of water on one side.
-The site does not have any bedded accommodation but does have the Pikes Pool Centre, an indoor facility with kitchen and dinning areas.
+The site does not have any bedded accommodation but does have the Pikes Pool Centre, an indoor facility with kitchen and dining areas.

 Blackwell Adventure run a number of activities across both sites, some exclusive to one site and some operated on both sites for the convenience of their guests.
 Activities available on both sites include archery, zip wire, high ropes activities, crate stacking, pioneering and orienteering.
 The Blackwell Court site also has climbing (inside and outside), 3G swing, caving, swimming pool, tree trek, bushcraft, grass sledding, go karting and an obstacle course.
 The Pikes Pool site also has a rifle range, tunnel play complex and a variety of water activities on the lake itself.